ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

 For your SAP solution, in case you want to remove the resources that are created with the automation, then go to the Workspace page > Actions and select Destroy Resources.
 {: ui}

-If you need to remove the resources created with the automation for your SAP solution, go to your project folder and run terraform destroy.
+If you need to remove the resources created with the automation for your SAP solution, go to your project folder and run `terraform destroy`.
 {: terraform}

 ## Related information